norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

 1. Expand any splat or double splat arguments.
 The expanded content is taken into account when we talk about regular or keyword arguments later on.

-2. Let `n` be the number of regular parameters
+2. Let `n` be the number of required parameters
-   Let `m` be the number of regular and default parameters
+   Let `m` be the number of required and optional parameters
    Let `x` be the number of regular arguments

    Depending on the value of `x` (pick the first case that matches):